oswaldobapvicjr/jep-data-extension/README.md

 ### Get Property

-Returns the value of property associated with the given key in the given file name.
+Returns the value of property associated with the given key in the given properties file.

     getProperty("integration.properties", "database-host")